Feminism in South Africa: Challenges

 According to research on the history of the Federation of South African Women, initially, the struggle of women in South Africa was seen as a two-pronged issue: firstly, the issue of apartheid, which discriminated against non-whites, and secondly, the issue of laws and institutions that discriminated against women.
 During the time of apartheid, women of color experienced significant inequity as they were a part of both repressed groups.
 Women of color suffered from the structural violence tied to discrimination against non-whites in addition to the being subject to the inequalities assumed by all women.
 The oppression these women of color faced also impacted their socioeconomic standing, with the working class consisting almost entirely of women of color, thus forcing women of color to face three separate forms of oppression and discrimination.
-Additionally women of color were the primary demographic involved in agriculture and service work, two sections of labor that were not covered by protective labor legislation until 1994.
+Additionally, women of color were the primary demographic involved in agriculture and service work, two sectors of labor that were not covered by protective labor legislation until 1994.
 For several decades, anti-apartheid causes and protests took precedence over gender equality initiatives.
 Following the abolition of apartheid in 1991 and a transition to democracy in 1994, more attention was devoted to women's rights.

 Some have argued that feminism in South Africa was often associated with white, middle-class women.
 For black South Africans, feminism may often be a highly charged position to take up; it has been seen as a colonial importation, white and middle-class.
 There are contemporary black African woman feminists, such as Thuli Madonsela.

-Broadly, feminism in South Africa has been met with varying responses.
-Some support the effort and see the advancement of women as a parallel issue to the advancement and liberation of the nation.
+Broadly, feminism in South Africa has elicited varied responses.
+Some support the effort and view the advancement of women as a parallel issue to the nation's advancement and liberation.
 Others reject the feminist movement because it is perceived to threaten customary patriarchal practices and male authority in South Africa.